Everything You Need to Know About Ad Extensions

 Review Extensions

-Review extensions are a great way to highlight customer reviews at the ad level on Bing.
+Review extensions are a great way to highlight customer reviews at the ad level in Microsoft Advertising.

 Clicks on review extensions are free of charge and direct people to third-party reviews.

-Google recently sunsetted this product, but Bing still has it.
+Google recently sunsetted this product, but Microsoft Advertising still has it.

 Image Credits